 c) Dehydration, malnutrition, or lack of food

-13. Softball Canada will use the Screening Policy to determine the level of trust, authority, and access that each Individual has with Vulnerable Individuals.
+15. Softball Canada will use the Screening Policy to determine the level of trust, authority, and access that each Person in Authority has with Vulnerable Participants.
 Each level of risk will be accompanied by increased screening procedures which may include the following, singularly or in combination:

 c) Providing letters of reference